Hogenakkal Falls: Etymology

+Geology

+Hogenakkal Falls consists of two magmatic dyke made of pyroxenite and interrupted by carbonatite.
+The rocks in this site are considered to be the oldest of its kind in South Asia and one of the oldest in the world, with the carbonatities dating around (in the Orosirian).

 History

 Hogenakkal falls is mentioned in Sangam Literature as Thalaineer aruvi (தலைநீர் அருவி).
 All the areas around this waterfalls are called Thalaineer Naadu (தலைநீர் நாடு).
 It was ruled by the King named Adiyaman Neduman Anji.
 References to this King and the Falls are found in the Sangam Literatures like Purananooru (புறநானூறு), Agananooru (அகநானூறு), Kurunthogai (குறுந்தொகை) etc.

 River

 The Kaveri is considered to form at Talakaveri in the Brahmagiri hills in the Western Ghats of south India and gathers momentum as the land drops in elevation.
 It becomes larger as various tributaries feed into it on the way down.
 At Hogenakkal, the Kaveri, now a large river, drops and creates numerous waterfalls as the water cuts through the rocky terrain.
 In places the water falls as much as 20 m and is said to sound like continual thunder.
 The river carries sediment which makes the downriver land fertile.

 At Hogenakkal the river spreads out over a wide area of sandy beaches, then flows south to the Mettur Dam and creates a 60 sqmi. lake called Stanley Reservoir.
 Built in 1934, this project improved irrigation and provided hydropower.